iohkedu/plinth-dev-env/instructions/using-nix.md

 **WSL VSCode integration**

 The [VSCode editor](https://code.visualstudio.com/) provides an integration for WSL.
-You can open a folder in your Linux OS with VSCode and then open a terminal in VSCode that lets you access your WSL.
+You need to add the `WSL` VSCode extension.
+Then you can open a folder in your WSL Linux with VSCode by `cd` into it and running `code .`.
+If you then open a terminal in VSCode (View -> Terminal) it will let you access your WSL.

 If you open the folder with VSCode in windows through explorer, VSCode will promt a message if you want to reopen the folder in WSL.